Jazz on the Mountain

 Parlor Games Jam Session

-Another Jazz on the Mountain with host Michael Bourne closes with a superstar finale!
-Don’t miss the fun at the Parlor Games Jam Session with Dave Stryker, Martin Wind, Scott Robinson, Matt Wilson and more!
+Another Jazz on the Mountain with host Michael Bourne closes with a superstar finale.
+Don’t miss the fun at the Parlor Games Jam Session with Rob Paparozzi, Catherine Russell, Martin Wind, Helen Sung, Scott Robinson, Tim Horner, and more!

 MEET OUR PROGRAM LEADER

-Jazz On The Mountain 2018 is the 19th annual Mohonk jazz fest for artistic director Michael Bourne.
+Jazz On The Mountain 2018 is the 20th annual Mohonk jazz fest for program leader Michael Bourne.
 “I first came in January 2000 and was asked to answer the question, ‘Where is jazz going in the new millennium?’
 I answered that I don’t know, but wherever jazz goes is cool.
 And it’s been very cool every year since then at Mohonk, especially being able to bring some of my favorite musicians.”
-He’s been an actor, travel journalist and jazz journalist, but Michael is best known as a disc jockey for WBGO, weekdays in the afternoon and Sunday mornings with “Singers Unlimited” on WBGO 88.3FM and/or WBGO.org.
+He’s been an actor, travel journalist, and jazz journalist, but Michael is best known as a disc jockey for WBGO, weekdays in the afternoon and Sunday mornings with “Singers Unlimited” on WBGO 88.3FM and WBGO.org.

 MEET THE ARTISTS

 Availability is limited.
-For reservations, please us at .
+For reservations, please call .

 When you visit for Jazz on the Mountain, your overnight package includes: